Dorylus: Life cycle

 In the mating season, alates (winged drones, queens of driver-ant species do not grow wings) are formed.
 The drones are larger than the soldiers and the queens are even larger.
-Driver ants do not perform a nuptial flight, but mate on the ground and the queens go off to establish new colonies.
-As with most ants, workers and soldiers are sterile females, and so do not reproduce.
+Driver ants do not perform a nuptial flight, but mate on the ground, and the queens go off to establish new colonies.
+As with most ants, workers and soldiers are sterile females and, so, do not reproduce.

 Male driver ants, sometimes known as "sausage flies" (a term also applied to males of New World dorylines) due to their bloated, sausage-like abdomens, are among the largest ant morphs and were originally believed to be members of a different species.
 Males leave the colony soon after hatching but are drawn to the scent trail left by a column of siafu once they reach sexual maturity.
-When a colony of driver ants encounters a male, they tear his wings off and carry him back to the nest to be mated with a virgin queen.
-As with all ants, the males die shortly afterward.
-After mating, the queen will lay up to 1,000,000 eggs per month.
+When a colony of driver ants encounters a male, they tear his wings off and carry him back to the nest to be mated with a recently hatched queen.
+As in the majority of ant species, males die shortly afterward.
+Driver ant queens exhibit polyandry; young queens from some species with large colony sizes must mate with 10–20 males before they have gathered enough sperm for their reproductive lives.
+Once the queen is ready, roughly half of the workers in the colony will leave with her to found a new colony.
+Driver ant queens are the largest ants on Earth and have the greatest egg-laying capacity among insects, laying several million eggs each month.

-Such is the strength of the ant's jaws that, in East Africa, they are used as natural emergency sutures.
-Various East African indigenous tribal peoples (e.g. Maasai moran), when suffering from a gash in the bush, will use the soldiers to stitch the wound by getting the ants to bite on both sides of the gash, then breaking off the body.
-This use of ants as makeshift surgical staples creates a seal that can hold for days at a time, and the procedure can be repeated, if necessary, allowing natural healing to commence.

 Several species in this genus carry out raids on termitaria, paralyzing or killing termites and carting them back to the nest.

 Colonies of driver-ant species have only one queen.
 When she dies, the surviving workers may try to join another colony, but in other cases, when two colonies of the same driver-ant species meet, they usually change the marching directions to avoid conflicts.